 ONS apologises for any inconvenience caused.

-A series of tables showing historic and projected life expectancies on a period and cohort basis.
+Historic and projected life expectancies on a period and cohort basis.
 Life expectancies are provided by single year of age and sex from 1981 to 2060 for the UK and its constituent countries.
 The tables are based on unsmoothed calendar year mortality rates from 1981 to 2010 and projected mortality rates from the 2010-based national population projections.

 Information on the difference between period and cohort life expectancies can be found in the Guide to Period and Cohort Life Expectancies